Descendants of Robert Vance

 viii.
 William Fletcher DOUGHERTY was

-born 8 August 1826 in Guernsey County, Ohio and died 18 February 1904 in Mount Pleasant, Henry
+born in August 1826 in Guernsey County, Ohio and died between 1900 and 1910, likely in Mount Pleasant, Henry

 In the 1850 federal census the couple resided in Cumberland